Sheco/dotfiles/README.md

 ## kitty

-My favorite terminal emulator, Kitty, it can be downloaded from the [Kitty Website](https://sw.kovidgoyal.net/kitty/binary/) or you can use the [update_kitty](/update_kitty) script included in this repo.
+My favorite terminal emulator right now, Kitty, it can be downloaded from the [Kitty Website](https://sw.kovidgoyal.net/kitty/binary/) or you can use the [update_kitty](/update_kitty) script included in this repo.